Specializing in Opaline Mutations

 I eliminated my original site except Domain reroutes here.http://opalinelovebirds.com/

-I'm working on adding photos for your viewing pleasure to view my progress through breeding love birds.
-"2004 through 2014" in Gallery page.
+I've been working on adding photos for your viewing pleasure to view progress through breeding peach face lovebirds.
+"2004 through 2014" in Gallery page very soon now which i'll upload in the next few weeks.

 I have one of the cleanest bloodlines in the lower 48.
-I spent years selectively breeding blues and pallid to establish my bloodline in True blue white face Opaline, Cobalt, Edge dilute, blue turquoise, violet pied, recessive pied, turquoise, violet, blue and phenotype combinations. developing pallid and recessive pied.
+I spent years selectively breeding blues and pallid to establish my bloodline in True blue white face Opaline, Cobalt, Edge dilute, blue turquoise, violet pied, recessive pied, turquoise, violet, pallid, blue and phenotype combinations.

 About myself: I've bred birds since age 8 (51 years).
-I selectively bred to produce the best birds one can obtain.
+I selectively breed to produce the best birds one can obtain.
 I've always produced very low numbers to not compromise quality.
-But after 51 years of breeding birds and my pending divorce; I've began to visit friends in Northern California and nearby states when ever possible or as time permits.
-In order to continue and accomplish my buckets list; I have to reduce my collection.
+But after 51 years of breeding birds and my pending divorce which is now going on 3 years.
+I now spend my time visiting friends in Northern California and nearby states when ever possible or as time permits.
+In order to continue and accomplish my buckets list; I've reduced my collection to only top exhibition quality birds.
 Once I've accomplished it and clear of pending divorce.
-I plan to begin visiting my friends and family internationally as they've been waiting for past 2 years.
+I plan to begin visiting my friends in the east coast, family and international friends as they've been waiting for years and then perhaps produce a little more for those interested in acquiring the best.

-My primary focus was White face Opaline Violet in Blue series.
-True Blue (which in reality is a selectively bred turquoise), Dominant Violet pied, Turquoise, blue turquoise, Recessive turquoise pied, blue and violet Pallid, Violet Edge Dilute, White Face Lutino and Red Headed Lutino Opaline in addition to phenotype combinations in single and dark factor and split Opaline.
+My primary focus was and is White face Opaline in Violet, Blue series, Dominant Violet pied, Turquoise, blue turquoise, Recessive turquoise pied, Blue recessive pied, Blue, Violet Pallid, Violet Edge Dilute, Orange Face Lutino Opaline in addition to phenotype combinations in single, dark factor and split Opaline.

 If you’re just starting and not familiar with Opaline; There's Visual Red, Orange, White, Yellow and Apricot colored heads including a wide range of colors.
 You may view some of my breeding pairs for reference by clicking breeder or babies pages tab.
 Apricot is the result of white face violet crossed with aqua.
 These two mutation should never be crossed as their not compatible resulting in babies having a dirty foreheads (apricot) or face.

-I will gladly give out some of my friends numbers with same hobby so you may contact them directly.
-I will also help anyone with input and pairing.
-I love to help as this a hobby for me.
+I will gladly give out some of my friends numbers that raise top end birds so you may contact them directly in Sacramento and Hanford California, Ohio, Nebraska, Florida, Pennsylvania, New York, Arizona Texas and so on.
+I will also help anyone with input for proper pairings.
 I was taught to teach by breeder's who have since past away.
-I receive emails from around the world these days asking advice.
+I do receive emails, Texts, Instagram from around the world these days asking advice or for purchasing as a result of having high quality birds.

-I could add links or even write paragraphs or chapters on breeding and pairing's, but anything I could add is available on web through lovebird hobby forums, you tube and bird club web sites.
-If you like to know how to hand feed? you tube has wonderful video's on it.
+I would add links or even write paragraphs or chapters on breeding and pairing's, but anything I could add is available on web through lovebird hobby forums, you tube and bird club web sites.
+Experience in selectively breeding for color or phenotype is learned through the years.
+If you'd like to know how to hand feed? you tube has wonderful video's on it.

 The one thing that bothers me is breeders not knowing what PBFD is.
 PBFD is an infectious disease past on by an infected bird.
 It can spread by feather dust, eating from same seed bowl, kept in same cage or flight.
 It's not a flu or a cold.
-There's no known cure!
-That's why its so important to have any new bird tested for it.
-Once its in, its in.
+There's no known vaccination; That's why its so important to have any new bird tested for it.
+Once its in, its in and will take some time to eradicate.
 This is where a breeder / hobbyist must stop breeding and not sell any birds until all test negative which can be expensive testing.
 Most breeders / hobbyist choose to destroy (Euthanize) all birds testing positive.
+Although there's no vaccination to date; treating infected birds with high quality medications can cure them of it ending up with about 95% success rate.
+But this is not a novice can do as over medication and also result in poisoning.
 Adult birds over 2 two years old for an unknown reason don't get infected.
 It mostly affects babies and young birds up to year or more old.
-Some birds will make a full recovery for reasons unknown that still puzzles scientists.
+Some birds will make a full recovery for reasons unknown that still puzzles scientists on their own never showing any signs of disease.
 Those that do, are immune and will pass on immunity to off spring.
 So be careful and research PBFD.
+From personnel experience; I've treated birds that were infected and had great success curing them from this infection using medicine I imported from Australia and South Africa keeping them medication for 3 to 4 months with 98% success.
+With that said, I strongly advise against breeding and selling infected birds.

-If you're still confused and seeking information on mutations or combination breeding results?
+If you're confused and seek information on mutations or combination breeding results?
 Visit ALBS, Mutavi group or regional club web sites.
 Dirk Van den Abeele has a wonderful site I encourage all to visit.
-I enjoyed birds since childhood.
-I will retain birds until they molt to verify color from pairing for future breeding which may take up to 2 years before their bred.
+I've had and enjoyed birds since childhood.
+I retain birds until they molt to verify color from pairing for future breeding which may take up to 2 years before their bred.
+Lastly I can't emphasize enough to read in order to understand genetics.

 For inquiries or advice: 1 (323) 313-8367 (Cell)